JongHoB/Operating_System-Programming-0/README.md

 - DO NOT ALLOCATE/DEFINE AN ARRAY TO HOLD `struct entry`.
 Instead, each entry should be dynamically allocated and freed using `malloc` and `free`.

-- DO NOT ACCESS `prev` AND `next` IN `list_head` DIRECTLY FOR ANY REASONS.
-You should use the API functions in the library to modify entries in the list, instead of exploiting internal data structures.
-YOU WILL NOT GET ANY POINT IF YOUR CODE ACCESS THESE VARIABLES DIRECTLY.
+- DO NOT ACCESS `prev` AND `next` IN `list_head` DIRECTLY.
+DO NOT EXPLOIT data structure internals but use the API functions in the library to modify entries in the list.
+YOU WILL NOT GET ANY POINT IF YOUR CODE ACCESS THESE VARIABLES FOR ANY REASONS.

 - The second testcase checks the memory leak of your program.
 You may use [Valgrind](https://valgrind.org/) to check and find the leaks.